clicknium/clicknium-docs/doc/api/python/exceptions/browsernotrunerror.md

 - extends: [WebError](./doc/api/python/exceptions/weberror.md)

-**BrowserNotRunError is raised when the specified browser is not run.**
+**BrowserNotRunError is raised when the specified browser is not running.**

 ## Constructor<!-- {docsify-ignore} -->
 - [message](#message)